Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

 #### 5.11.1.
 Argparser introspection

 By invoking the Argparser, you can obtain the help, usage, and version message for the Argparser itself, *e.g.* when you're looking for a certain option name, but don't want to or can't consult the manual.
-The invokation is identical to your script's:
+The invocation is identical to your script's:

 <!-- <include command="argparser --help" lang="console"> -->
 ```console